 Several adaptive methodologies, including agile, use flow-based scheduling, which does not use a life cycle or phases.
 One goal is to optimize the flow of deliveries based on resource capacity, materials, and other inputs.
 Another goal is to minimize time and resource waste and optimize the efficiency of processes and the throughput of deliverables.
-Projects that use these practices and methods usually adopt them from the Kanban scheduling system used in lean and just-intime scheduling approaches.
+Projects that use these practices and methods usually adopt them from the Kanban scheduling system used in lean and just-in-time scheduling approaches.

-2.3.6 ALIGNING OF DELIVERY CADENCE, DEVELOPMENT APPROACH, AND LIFE CYCLE
+2.3.6 ALIGNING OF DELIVERY CADENCE, DEVELOPMENT APPROACH, AND LIFE CYCLE approach, and life cycle fit together.

-The community center examples described in Section 2.3.3 will be revisited to demonstrate how the delivery cadence, development approach, and life cycle fit together.
 In this example, there are four products and services: the building, the community action patrol (CAP) training, the senior services, and the website.
 Table 2-4 describes the delivery cadence and the development approach.